 This Victron system has bluetooth capability with the shunt being mounted right next to the batteries.
 It’s a great way to monitor the batteries state of charge closely.

-We also purchased and installed a Victron SmartSolar Controller, 150 volts/35 amps MPPT with our new solar system.
-It’s blue tooth capable and has vastly improved our solar harvest capabilities over the old PWM 30 amp controller.
+We also purchased and installed a Victron SmartSolar Controller MPPT 150/35.
+It’s a 150 volts/35 amps.
+It’s bluetooth capable and has vastly improved our solar harvest capabilities over the old PWM 30 amp controller.

-We purchased and installed Blue Sea circuit breakers and battery disconnects in our new solar package.
+We purchased and installed 2 Blue Sea 40 amp circuit breakers and battery disconnects in our new solar package.

 These improvements allow us to isolate the solar panels from the solar controller or the house batteries when ever maintenance is needed.
 They as also a great safety upgrade for over amperage or over voltage.

 We replaced the two OEM SunPower 100 Watt Flex Panels because they were extremely inefficient for our energy needs.

 So, we self-installed six (6) Renogy 100 watt compact panels in parallel because of minor shading issues from other components on our RV roof.

 These Renogy compact panels have a more narrow width that allows them to mounted between the edge of the roof and the rooftop air conditioner.